SuperOfficeDocs/superoffice-docs/docs/en/company/learn/merge-companies.md

 1. Select **Manage companies** from the ![icon][img3] **Task** button, and click **Merge companies**.
     The **Merge companies** dialog opens.
 The source company is specified under **From**.

 1. Under **To company**, select the company you want to update with information from the source company.
-Start typing in the field to [search for a company][1].
+Start typing in the field to search for a specific company.

     > [!TIP]
     > To switch the **From** and **To** companies, click the ![icon][img1] button.